-The OEPP had been established by the Hungarian government under the tutelage of the Ministry of Foreign Affairs and Trade.
+The Oustanding Exporter Partnership Program (OEPP) is an agreement between Hungary’s top exporters and the Hungarian government.
+The program is under the tutelage of the Ministry of Foreign Affairs and Trade.

 In Hungary, exports exceed 80 percent of the gross domestic product (GDP).
 The country is 34th in the world in relation to its export activities.
 An overwhelming 79 percent of exports are destined for the European Union (EU), of which Hungary has been a Member State since 2004.